glebashnik/deeprl-maddpg-tennis/Report.md

 My solution implements an adaptation of Multi-Agent Deep Deterministic Policy Gradients (MADDPG) algorithm as proposed by Lowe, Ryan, et al. "Multi-agent actor-critic for mixed cooperative-competitive environments." for the collaborative self-play agent.

-The implementation is done in Python using PyTorch.
+The implementation is done in Python using PyTorch based on my implementation of the DDPG for the [previous project](https://github.com/glebashnik/udacity-deeprl-continuous-control).

 ## Learning Algorithm